-I wrapped up the second edition of this book during the 2016 general election.
+I had just wrapped up the second edition of this book during the 2016 general election.
 In it, I got one key prediction wrong.
 I said Trump was looking weak going into the fall and might well loose the election to BJ Bill’s wife.

 Then, the FBI found criminal evidence against Hillary on Arnold Horshak’s laptop.
 You remember him…Huma Abedin’s dumb ass husband?